Theory and applications of linearized multivariate skew polynomials: Generalizations of Galois-theoretic results

 \section{Generalizations of Galois-theoretic results}

-In this section, we will define P-Galois extensions of division rings (Subsection \ref{subsec P-Galois extensions}), which recover classical Galois extensions of fields.
-We will rephrase and extend Corollaries \ref{cor dimensions for artin}, \ref{cor canonical ring isomorphisms in one conjugacy class} and \ref{cor first version hilbert 90} so that we are able to recover and generalize, respectively, three important results in (finite) Galois theory: Artin's Theorem (Subsection \ref{subsec artins theorem}), the Galois correspondence (Subsection \ref{subsec P-galois correspondence}) and Hilbert's Theorem 90 (Subsection \ref{subsec hilbert 90}).
+In this section, we define P-Galois extensions of division rings, which recover classical Galois extensions of fields.
+We rephrase and extend Corollaries \ref{cor dimensions for artin}, \ref{cor canonical ring isomorphisms in one conjugacy class} and \ref{cor first version hilbert 90} so that we are able to generalize, respectively, three important results in (finite) Galois theory: Artin's Theorem, the Galois correspondence and Hilbert's Theorem 90.

-Galois' original presentation of his results \cite{galois} lacked the modern formality found in most textbooks.
-In his lecture notes \cite{artin-lectures}, Artin provided what is nowadays one of the main formal approaches to stating and proving Galois' results.
-One of his main results is usually known as Artin's Theorem \cite[Theorem 14]{artin-lectures} (Corollary \ref{cor artin's theorem} below), which we will show is a particular case of Corollary \ref{cor dimensions for artin} (see Subsection \ref{subsec artins theorem}).
-Similarly, we will show that Corollary \ref{cor canonical ring isomorphisms in one conjugacy class} recovers the classical Galois correspondence \cite[Theorem 16]{artin-lectures}.
-Furthermore, Corollary \ref{cor first version hilbert 90} (see Subsection \ref{subsec hilbert 90}) extends Hilbert's Theorem 90 \cite{hilbert, kummer}, recovering also Noether's version \cite{noether}, which is valid over any (finite) Galois extension of fields (not only cyclic) and was also collected by Artin in \cite[Theorem 21]{artin-lectures}.
-We also note that our general version of Hilbert's Theorem 90 works over any finite extension of division rings that we define as P-Galois, which covers more cases than the alternative version for division rings obtained in \cite{hilbert90}.

-The classical Galois-theoretic results concerning (finite or infinite) groups of field automorphisms could be stated in terms of Homological Algebra, see \cite{serre-cohomology}.
-However, the skew polynomial language will provide explicit formulations (in the finite case) that are self-contained given the results in this paper.